Dontmindmes/Athan-Program-GUI/README.md

 # Athan-Program-GUI
-A cross platform Athan Software/Program that can be ran on Windows OS &amp; Mac OS with clean UI
+A cross platform Athan Software/Program that can be ran on Windows OS &amp; Mac OS with clean UI *Software may not be used for commercial of for use to make money*